Code-Institute-Submissions/movies-reacts-playlist/README.md

 ### 9.2 Via GitHub Pages
 - The website is hosted directly from the GitHub repository and is accessible via GitHub Pages.

-## 10 Credits
+## 10 ### Credits

+These YouTube channels provided the engaging and insightful video reactions that enhance the viewing experience on the Korean Movie Reacts website.
+Their content adds value to the project and contributes to its success.

+#### Video Content:
-- **Video Content:** All video reactions are used under license or with permission.
+- All video reactions are used under license or with permission.

+#### Icons:
-- **Icons:** Provided by FontAwesome.
+- Icons provided by FontAwesome.

+#### Inspiration:
-- **Inspiration:** The project was inspired by the vibrant community of Korean movie enthusiasts worldwide.
+The project was inspired by the vibrant community of Korean movie enthusiasts worldwide.
+We also drew inspiration from the Basic String and Array Methods by Building a Music Player project on FreeCamp Code

+#### YouTube Channels Used:
+1. **CineTofu**
+   - Midnight Runners 청년경찰 Movie Reaction!
+   - Extreme Job 극한직업 Took Us Out! | Hilarious Korean Movie Reaction!

+2. **Bros N' Shows**
+   - We all finally watched *THE GANGSTER, THE COP, THE DEVIL* Movie REACTION

+3. **OB Dave Reacts**
+   - Korean SF Sniper visits a US Gun Store REACTION